Kris Straub: Podcast host

 Straub has co-hosted numerous podcasts, most of which center around the online comic industry, daily life, or comedy talk shows.

 In 2005, while part of the comic collective Blank Label Comics, Straub and Dave Kellett co-hosted the Blank Label Comics Podcast.
 The podcast interviewed fellow webcomic creators about their comics and creative process.

 In 2007, leading up to the release of How To Make Webcomics, Straub - alongside the books co-authors, Scott Kurtz, Brad Guigar, and Dave Kellett - produced the podcast Webcomics Weekly.
 The show featured industry news and insight on making a successful web comic.
 In this same time period, Straub and Kurtz also produced two joint podcasts, The Kris and Scott Power Hour and Daily Affirmation.

 From 2009 to 2012, Straub also hosted the comedy internet radio talk show Tweet Me Harder with David Malki.
 The show was recorded live, with the hosts taking comments from Twitter.
 Its transcripts were later published in paperback form under the title, "Hey World, Here Are Some Suggestions."
 Following Tweet Me Harder, Straub then co-hosted Chainsawsuit: The Podcast with Mikey Neumann.
 The show began in April 2013 and spanned to December 2014.
 Beginning in January 2015, Straub and Neumann began hosting Morning Rush, which ended in June 2015 after 16 episodes.

 In 2016, from July to December, Straub co-hosted the horror podcast Scared Yet? with cartoonist Abby Howard.
 It lasted 6 episodes, with Straub and Howard discussing horror storytelling, writing advice, personal favorite horror stories, as well as personal experiences with writing horror.

 Performer

-Beginning in 2017, Straub has had recurring roles in the table top role playing game (TTRPG) Dungeons & Dragons (D&D) actual-play series "Acquisitions Incorporated" and spinoff "Acquisitions Incorporated: The "C" Team."
+Beginning in 2017, Straub has had recurring roles in the table top role playing game (TTRPG) Dungeons & Dragons (D&D) actual-play series Acquisitions Incorporated, and spinoff Acquisitions Incorporated: The "C" Team.
 The series is a collaboration between Penny Arcade and Wizards of the Coast, and was eventually canonized in the official D&D Sourcebook Acquisitions Incorporated.
 Straub's character, writing, and art appear in the book and its related materials.
 He also writes and produces animated recaps and interstitials for both series.

 In 2022, Straub took over for Penny Arcade's Mike Krahulik to co-host some key PAX events with Jerry Holkins.
+He is also the lead storyteller in Penny Arcade's Call of Cthulhu live-play collaborations with Chaosium, Inc. at PAX Australia.